aruneshapk/Dumb-Load-Balancer/README.md

 # Dumb-Load-Balancer
-A simple Load Balancer that distributest the workload across different servers using the Round Robin Technique.
+A simple Load Balancer that distributes the workload across different servers using the Round Robin Technique.